ewolff/microservice/docker/README.md

 the Order App.
 The IP address can be found in the Eureka dashboard.

 - Use `docker-machine rm dev` to destroy the virtual machine.

+The following ports will be used on the docker host :

+- 8080 for the web application
+- 8761 for Eureka
+- 8989 for the Turbine server